 In this paper, we consider the per-element distortion contribution question from a fresh perspective, one that does not rely on polynomial approximations or Volterra series.
 We first propose a simple new metric for per-element distortion that is well-defined and makes intuitive sense even if the device or circuit is in strongly nonlinear operation.
 The core idea behind this metric is to replace a given nonlinear device by its linearization, but without modifying any other nonlinear devices at the same time.
 The difference made to the circuit's output distortion due to this replacement represents its distortion contribution.
-Proceeding further, we parameterize the replacement of the device using a parameter $\beta \in [0, 1]^1$ , with $\beta = 0$ corresponding to full replacement by the linearization, $\beta = 1$ corresponding to no change, and intermediate values representing a transition from the fully nonlinear to a purely linearized device.
-The manner in which the element's distortion contribution changes with respect to
+Proceeding further, we parameterize the replacement of the device using a parameter $\beta \in [0, 1]^1$, with $\beta = 0$ corresponding to full replacement by the linearization, $\beta = 1$ corresponding to no change, and intermediate values representing a transition from the fully nonlinear to a purely linearized device.
+The manner in which the element's distortion contribution changes with respect to β provides considerable insight into existing polynomial/Volterra based analyses, which (it turns out) compute the derivative of output distortion with respect to β at $\beta = 0$ for all nonlinear devices.
+In other words, polynomial/Volterra approaches compute a particular approximation to our new distortion metric.

-Each nonlinear device has its own separate $\beta$ parameter.
+1Each nonlinear device has its own separate β parameter.